Ryan McMahon Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 18th in the league.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox's 4.59 team ERA ranks 23rd among all league pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.53).

-- Red Sox pitchers combine to rank 22nd in baseball in home runs allowed (84 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).

-- Paxton makes the start for the Red Sox, his sixth of the season.
-He is 2-1 with a 3.81 ERA and 36 strikeouts in 26 2/3 innings pitched.
+- The Red Sox will send Crawford (1-3) to the mound to make his fifth start of the season.
+He is 1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the left-hander went seven innings against the Cleveland Guardians, allowing two earned runs while surrendering six hits.
+- The right-hander's most recent time out was on Wednesday against the Cleveland Guardians, when he went three innings, surrendering one earned run while giving up five hits.

-- In five games this season, the 34-year-old has amassed a 3.81 ERA and 12.5 strikeouts per nine innings, while giving up a batting average of .232 to opposing batters.
+- The 27-year-old has an ERA of 3.44, with 8.8 strikeouts per nine innings, in 12 games this season.
+Opponents have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.